 What’s Social Proof?

-Ecommerce stores and businesses display testimonials on their landing page to increase conversion rate.
-Having an influencer recommend your product goes a long way in convincing a confusing prospect.
+Ecommerce stores and businesses display testimonials on their landing page to increase conversion rates.

 Without further delay, let’s dive into the latest social proof statistics and trends for 2021.